yungming0119/mygeopackage/docs/index.md

 ## Introduction

-This python package is designed for data mining in GIS.
-This package includes tools for basic GIS file operation like creating georeferenced raster from an array or converting GeoJson to shapefiles.
-This package also offers tools for geographic data mining and machine learning, like supervised machine learning, unsupervised machine learning and etc.
+Mygeopackage is designed for data mining and machine learning in GIS.
+The package provides basic tools to deal with common spatial data like GeoJSON or ESRI shapefile, and also tools to perform data processing and machine learning.

+The package is based on Scikit-Learn module.
+Currently, the package supports three modules: data preprocessing, unsupervised machine learning and data mining.

+The package also offers the functionality of interactive web map and GUI interface.
+The GUI interface is good for exploring spatial data and experiment on machine learning algorithms.

 **Python package for gis application**